Hemanth-Yarlagadda/Hemanth-Yarlagadda/README.md

 ## I'm a Student for eternity!
 - 🔭 I’m currently working on a [Python][site]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Love to explore and experiment new things!!😄
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love Dota 2 and chess